hwayne/alloydocs/techniques/dynamics.rst

 Legacy Dynamic Models
 +++++++++++++++++++++

 A **dynamic model** represents something changing over time.
-As of Alloy 6, you can model dynamic systems with the `time` functions.
+As of Alloy 6, you can model dynamic systems with the :ref:`time` functions.
 This page is about how dynamics *used* to be modeled in Alloy, in case you need to read an old spec.

 ---